TALKS ONLINE

 Are you or your English department looking for fresh ideas, inspiration or updates on current topics?

-I regularly give talks and do workshops for English teachers at Pädagogische Institute, regional language conferences and also for English departments in schools.
-Here's a selection of some of the talks and workshops I have given.
-The talks are usually in English but if you'd like to invite colleagues from other departments, I can also give them in German - wie Sie möchten!
-And if your department is looking for something different, just let me know.
+I regularly give talks and lead workshops for English teachers at language conferences, all around Germany and abroad, as well as for English departments in schools.
+Here are some of the talks and workshops I have given.
+My sessions are usually in English but if you'd like to invite colleagues from other departments, I can also give them in German - ganz wie Sie möchten!

 WHAT TEACHERS HAVE SAID: